joan-vandenbulcke/joan-vandenbulcke/README.md

-# I'm a Javascript lover !
+# Joan...
+Javascript lover !

 I am a Javascript developer and particularly enjoy front-end development and creating unique user experiences.
 I am looking forward to working with you on your projects !